Dooque/aoe2-de-in-game-rating-overlay/README.md

 ![](./res/image-3.png)

-You can select among multiple player profiles by right clicking on the window and selecting the name of player in the "User" menu:
+You can select among multiple player profiles by right clicking on the window and selecting the name of player in the "Users" menu:

 ![](./res/image-4.png)